-SCEE provides electrical, instrumentation and communication services to the mining and oil and gas sectors.
+SCEE Group provides electrical, instrumentation and communication services to the mining and oil and gas sectors.

-In the mining sector, we have broad exposure to many commodities including iron ore, gold, lithium, zinc, alumina and coal.
+In the mining sector, we have broad exposure to many commodities including iron ore, gold, lithium, zinc, copper and nickel.

-We have extensive experience in the delivery of electrical projects at some of Australia's largest mining and mineral processing sites and have operated extensively overseas.
+We have extensive experience in the delivery of electrical projects at some of Australia's largest mining and mineral processing sites.